The Complete Guide to Understanding Video Aspect Ratios

 The numbers that appear in the ratio are not necessarily representative of the height and width in terms of pixels (px).
 It is just the ratio between width and height

 For example, a video with a 16:9 aspect ratio would not be 16 px wide and 9 px tall.
 You wouldn’t be able to see a video that small.
-One resolution that has an aspect ratio of 16:9 is 1920 px by 1080 px.
+One resolution with an aspect ratio of 16:9 is 1920 px by 1080 px.

 Aspect Ratio and Resolution